 The default 'Resize an Image' flow action parameters are detailed below:

-- Filename: The image filename to be processed (including file extension).
+- Filename: The image filename to be processed (including the file extension).

 - File Content: A Base64 encoded representation of the image file to be processed.